gribnoysup/changeiq-cli/README.md

       finished in 0.9s

-If interviews list is generated with some fieldwork software and state codes differs from those that are used in Nfield, you can provide your custom codes in arguments and not change them in file.
+If the interviews list is generated with some fieldwork software and state codes differ from those that are used in Nfield, you can provide your custom codes in arguments without changing them in the file.

-For example if our `interviews.txt` looked something like this from the start
+For example, if our `interviews.txt` looked something like this from the start:

     65	19
     86	19
     98	18
     123	18

-where 19 is rejected and 18 is approved, we could run changeiq with following additional `-a` and `-r` arguments
+where 19 is rejected and 18 is approved, we could run `changeiq` with the following additional `-a` and `-r` arguments:

     changeiq -d DMN -u Username -p p455w0rD -f interviews.txt -s real-survey-id -a 18 -r 19